Chris Penk

+Early life and career

 Penk was born in West Auckland.
-He attended Kelston Boys' High School and graduated from the University of Auckland with a Bachelor of Arts in 1999.
+He was born in 1979, and has described himself to The Spinoff as a Capricorn, meaning Penk was born in either early January or late December.
+He attended Kelston Boys' High School and graduated from the University of Auckland with a Bachelor of Arts in 1999 and a Bachelor of Laws with Honours in 2010.
 He joined the Royal New Zealand Navy, serving as an officer on HMNZS Te Kaha.
 He was an aide-de-camp for Governor-General Silvia Cartwright, before joining the Australian Defence Force for four years.

 After his military career, Penk became a property lawyer.
 His father, Stephen, is an Associate Dean at the University of Auckland's Law School and his brother Alex is also a lawyer.
+Penk's mother, Debra, was a teacher.